kubeedge/website/docs/setup/install-with-keadm.md

 ## Setup Cloud Side (KubeEdge Master Node)

-By default, ports `10000` and `10002` on your cloudcore needs to be accessible for your edge nodes.
+By default, ports `10000` and `10002` on your CloudCore needs to be accessible for your edge nodes.

 **IMPORTANT NOTES:**